ranchodeluxe/frontendstreams/README.md

 $ npm run build  # to build example JS

-$ npm serve  # then go localhost:3000 to and look at /examples
+$ npm run serve  # then go localhost:3000 to and look at /examples

 $ npm test  # to run the tests
 ```